 We use a calculation policy that covers the teaching of addition, subtraction, multiplication and division methods and matches the scheme we use.
 We aim to teach strategies that develop children’s understanding of these difficult concepts and build on this year by year so that each teacher is using the same range of methods.
 This policy is available from your child’s teacher and in a link further down this page.

 A yearly overview, ensuring continuity and progression informs the planning for each block of learning.
-The small steps (sequences of learning) for each block leads into the weekly plan.
-These plans are annotated when necessary after assessments to ensure children's learning is moving forward.
+The small steps (sequences of learning) for each block leads into the weekly plan for each class.
+These plans are adapted when necessary after assessments to ensure children's learning is moving forward.